 *If using songs in your videos, you must use original music or music provided from our music library found in the Resources tab here, or through this site.

 Hunter Garner was a great guy.
 He had a dry wit, wicked sense of humor, interesting creative mind, loved music, running, and had lots of friends from all walks of life.
 He died in a car crash on June 10, 2007.
 He was 16.

 This scholarship was created to honor Hunter.
 The recipient each year will be an individual who embraces the unique qualities of all students regardless of academic or athletic achievement.
 Hunter would like that.

-It is also a scholarship to help make a dent in the number-one killer of teens in America – car crashes.
+It is also a scholarship to help make a dent in the number-one killer of teens and young adults in America – car crashes.
 When you die, it’s not just your family that’s affected.
 The impact and loss is felt by hundreds – it’s a ripple.
 We know.
 Hunter’s death was felt far and wide.

-If teens talk to each other about how losing someone close has impacted their lives, or the prospect of losing someone, then we will start a vital conversation.
+If young people talk to each other about how losing someone close has impacted their lives, or the prospect of losing someone, then we will start a vital conversation.
 Teens can talk to their peers in a voice and in a tone that they will listen to and respond to – in ways that adults cannot.
 And what better way to make a statement than through the medium of film.
 Each applicant is charged with creating a short film to help prevent teen crashes by encouraging other teens to develop and embrace safe driving habits.